MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 - Store associates work in a specific department, and are assigned the **team member** role in Teams.

 ## Frontline manager role assignment

-Determine the capabilities you want to provide your frontline managers in Shifts and Teams, based on your organization's needs.
+Determine the capabilities you want to provide your frontline managers in Shifts, based on your organization's needs.

 As mentioned earlier, a frontline manager in Shifts can be a team owner in Teams *or* a team member in Teams who is a schedule owner in Shifts.
 Team owners can manage their team in Teams.
 Schedule owners are team members in Teams who can manage schedules in Shifts for their team.

 You can elevate the permissions of a team member to a schedule owner role in Shifts so they can create schedules and manage shift requests without making that person a team owner.
-With schedule owner permissions, a frontline manager can manage their team’s schedule without being able to do things like add or remove members or delete a team.
+With schedule owner permissions, a frontline manager can manage their team’s schedule without being able to do things like add or remove members or delete the team.

 ### Team owner in Teams